heutelbeck/sapl-policy-engine/sapl-documentation/2_4_PolicyStructure.md

 This removes the attribute `someValue` and blackens the value of `anotherValue`.

 It is not possible to combine transformation results from multiple policies.
-If more than one applicable policy evaluates to `PE
-RMIT` and at least one contains a transformation, the combining algorithm will not return `PERMIT` (*transformation uncertainty*).
+If more than one applicable policy evaluates to the same effect (`PERMIT`, `DENY`, or `SUSPEND`) and more than one contains a transformation, the combining algorithm cannot return that decision (*transformation uncertainty*).
 See [Combining Algorithms](../2_5_CombiningAlgorithms/) for details.

 For organizing multiple policies with shared combining algorithms and target expressions, see [Policy Sets](../2_6_PolicySets/).